 Speciality Sections

-Toxicology has a broad remit and encompasses a range of sub-specialities and individual interests across the membership of the BTS.
-A major expectation of many members is for the BTS to keep them up to date with developments in their respective toxicological field, and to allow a forum for discussion and networking around their professional interests.
-To facilitate and address this, the BTS Scientific Subcommittee (SSC) endorses and supports a number of Speciality Sections to encourage networking, discussion and professional representation both within the BTS and the wider toxicology community.
-Each Speciality Section has a Co-ordinator who represents the Section on the SSC.
+Toxicology encompasses a range of sub-specialities and individual interests across the membership of the BTS.
+The BTS Scientific Subcommittee (SSC) endorses and supports a number of Speciality Sections to encourage networking, discussion and professional representation both within the BTS and the wider toxicology community.

-• Identify and promote opportunities for webinars, satellite meetings, and professional development events, with an expectation of at least one proposed webinar/meeting a year submitted to the SSC from each Speciality Section.
+Speciality Sections play a key role in identifying suitable topics and contributors for symposia at the BTS Annual Congress.
+They also identify and promote opportunities for webinars, satellite meetings, and professional development events, with an expectation of at least one event organised per year by each Speciality Section.

-To propose a new Speciality Section with the BTS, click here
+To propose a new BTS Speciality Section, click here

 The current Speciality Sections are: